-B-Coder Pro has all the features of the Lite version but it also adds options into your MS Word TOOLS menu to automate barcode production in MS Word.
-Easily convert text to bar codes in MS Word, do "mail merges" of barcodes into documents and labels, automatically convert existing data to barcodes, automate barcode labeling in Word and more.
+B-Coder Pro can save barcodes in any graphic format and supports has all the features of the Lite version but it also adds options into your Microsoft Word Tools menu to automate barcode production in Word.
+Easily convert text to bar codes in Word, do “mail merges” of barcodes into documents and labels, automatically convert existing data to barcodes, automate barcode labeling in Word and more.
 B-Coder Pro is the perfect tool for barcoding in MS Word.
-It supports all the popular barcode types (symbologies) supported by B-Coder Lite but it also supports several 2-D bar codes and additional linear symbologies.
+It supports all popular linear barcode types along with several 2-D bar codes and additional linear symbologies.

 The Barcode ActiveX Control and the Bar Code DLLs are designed as programmer tools.
 This means that you typically incorporate either the ActiveX control or the DLLs into an application that you are writing (using a programming language like Visual Basic, Microsoft Access, C++, Delphi, PowerBuilder etc.) and you then compile the application with the barcode functionality directly in your application.